uditvira/shortlinks/README.md

 # Hypha Co-op: Shortlinks

-For generating our `link.hypha.coop` shortlinks.
+Source for our `link.hypha.coop` shortlinks

 Configuration for these shortlinks are stored in [`shortlinks.csv`](/shortlinks.csv).

-This repo contains only configuration and documentation.
-All the updating happens through the `update_shortlinks` task of the [`hyphacoop/worker-coop-scripts` repo][scripts].
-Please see that repo for details.
+This repo contains a CSV file used by the [hyphacoop/shortlinks-site] script and this documentation.

 ## Terminology